FangmingXie/collab-workshop-st/README.md

 Slides for this class (when it was offered last time) is under the directory `slides/`.

 Some of the data used in the coding exercise was adapted from Vizgen Data Release V1.0.
 May 2021, and is under the directory `data/`.
-Some other data needs to be download mannually from [Vizgen](https://info.vizgen.com/mouse-brain-map).
+Some other data needs to be downloaded mannually from [Vizgen](https://info.vizgen.com/mouse-brain-map).